Natural Gas

 Depending upon their location, natural gas customers in Georgia can purchase gas from one of three types of providers-an investor-owned local distribution company, a natural gas marketer or a municipal gas system.

-• Liberty Utilities, Georgia's only local distribution company, is fully regulated by the Public Service Commission.
+- Liberty Utilities, Georgia's only local distribution company, is fully regulated by the Public Service Commission.
+It has natural gas pipes but also sells directly to customers.

-• Atlanta Gas Light Company became a pipes-only gas company in 1998, when it elected to open its territory to competition pursuant to the Natural Gas Competition and Deregulation Act of 1997.
-Ten certified natural gas marketers now serve customers on AGLC's system.
-The prices charged by marketers are market-based, but rates for AGLC's distribution service are still regulated by the PSC.
+- Atlanta Gas Light Company became a pipes-only gas company in 1998, when it elected to open its territory to competition pursuant to the Natural Gas Competition and Deregulation Act of 1997.
+Several certified natural gas marketers now serve customers on AGLC's system, but the company itself no longer sells directly to customers.
+It is not considered a local distribution company.
+The prices charged by natural gas marketers are market-based, but rates for AGLC's distribution service are still regulated by the PSC.

 Pricing